TheComputerM/awesome-svelte/README.md

 #### Static Site Generation

-- [Sapper](https://sapper.svelte.dev/) - The next small thing in web development, powered by Svelte.
 - [Elder.js](https://elderguide.com/tech/elderjs/) - Opinionated static site generator and web framework for Svelte built with SEO in mind.
 - [JungleJS](https://www.junglejs.org/) - The Jamstack framework for Svelte.
 Leverage Svelte and GraphQL for a seamless build.